-He mentions having sent a sample to the US to analyze it and that it in fact did have mescaline, how much it had depends on the variety you buy, if it's the street quality it has half, if not less, than the quantity in the type called "de punta", which is much more expensive, and this due to the fact that it's the first distilled liter of racilla extracted from a 50 gallon drum.
+He mentions having sent a sample to the US to analyze it and that is, in fact, did have mescaline, how much it had depends on the variety you buy, if it’s the street quality it has half, if not less, than the quantity in the type called “de punta”, which is much more expensive, and this due to the fact that it’s the first distilled liter of Raicilla extracted from a 50 gallon drum.

 At Yelapa.info they recommend that “…when you drink it for the first time, you should be in secure surroundings among people you know and trust and use cautious moderation.”

-The main association behind the promotion and expansion of the liquor is the Mexican Raicilla Promotion Council (Consejo Mexicano Promotor de la Raicilla): http://www.cmpr.org.mx/
+The main association behind the promotion and expansion of the liquor is the Mexican Raicilla Promotion Council (Consejo Mexicano Promotor de la Raicilla).

 Casa Museo de la Raicilla